MoonMeAndHerr/Berans-Trading-Project/README.md

 This separation ensures a clean distinction between presentation, logic, and shared elements.

-- **🛡️ authentication/**

-Handles all authentication-related processes such as login, registration, and session management, with its own public/, private/, and include/ folders just like the user and admin modules.

 - **🌐 global/**

 Contains globally used resources like: